 Looking to improve your performance, optimize your recovery, and prevent injury?
 The secret may be simple — it’s called mobility training.
-You’ve probably been told to add some mobility into your exercise regime, but it may be hard to implement if you walk away wondering, “what is mobility training?”
+You’ve probably been told to add some mobility work into your exercise regime (and rightfully so, as it’s one of the most important components to preventing injury and achieving long-term results!).
+But, you may be reading this wondering, what is mobility training, in the first place?
 Is it a few minutes of foam rolling?
-A yoga class?
-Post-workout stretching?
-Maybe all of the above?
+A yoga class or post-workout stretch?
+Loosening sore muscles with a massage gun?
+All of the above?

-Not to worry — we’re here to answer all your questions.
-Find out the benefits of mobility training and how to implement it into your exercise routine beyond your basic stretches.
+If you’re confused as to how to get started, you’re not alone.
+But, we’re here to answer all your questions!
+Find out the benefits of mobility training and how to implement it into your exercise routine — beyond your basic stretches.
+Ahead, we’re breaking down a simple step-by-step mobility technique and sample exercises that will make implementing this technique a breeze.
 With these simple tips, optimize your performance and continue making strides toward your fitness goals!

 What is Mobility Training